sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/index.rst

 introduces two ways to train this model assuming a gradient can be computed for every node of this graph.

-First part looks into the first API of :epkg:`onnxruntime-runtime` based on class :epkg:`TrainingSession`.
+First part looks into the first API of :epkg:`onnxruntime-training` based on class :epkg:`TrainingSession`.
 This class assumes the loss function is part of the graph to train.
 The tutorial shows how to do that.